xxgoracle/MaxScale/Documentation/Filters/Cache.md

 As the cache is not aware of grants, unless the cache has been explicitly configured who the caching should apply to, the presence of the cache may provide a user with access to data he should not have access to.
+Note that the following applies _only_ if `users=mixed` has been configured.
+If `users=isolated` has been configured, then there can never be any unintended sharing between users.

 Suppose there is a table ``access`` that the user _alice_ has access to, but the user _bob_ does not.
 If _bob_ tries to access the table, he will